Tennessee pastor detained in India; judge retains passport and orders travel ban

 The attorney representing Nerren says the problem wasn’t that it’s illegal to have the funds or travel with them, but the fact that officials in New Delhi did not provide the necessary documentation to account for them.

-“At any time had he been given any declaration form, he would have absolutely filled that out,” said ACLJ attorney Cece Heil.
-“He was actually let out on bail after 6 days of staying in jail.
+“At any time had he been given any declaration form, he would have absolutely filled that out,” said American Center for Law and Justice attorney Cece Heil.
+“He was actually let out on bail after six days of staying in jail.
 The bad thing about that is the judge retained his passport and put a travel ban on him, so Pastor Nerren right now is currently trapped in India.”

 “He has stayed very calm and is really believe it or not even though he’s the one being detained in India, he’s the source of strength for all of us back here in the states,” Gore said.

-A hearing scheduled for Pastor Nerren on October 22 didn’t happen.
-He has another court date set for December 12.
-In the meantime, fellow pastor Gore is encouraging people here to not only pray, but to also put action behind their prayers and speak up about this case to local lawmakers.
+A hearing scheduled for Nerren on Oct.
+22 didn’t happen.
+He has another court date set for Dec.
+12. In the meantime, fellow pastor Gore is encouraging people here to not only pray, but to also put action behind their prayers and speak up about this case to local lawmakers.

-Several DC lawmakers, lead by Tennessee Senator Marsha Blackburn, will meet on October 30 to look at the next steps for the pastor.
+Several Washington lawmakers, lead by Republican Tennessee Sen. Marsha Blackburn, will meet on Oct.
+30 to look at the next steps for the pastor.